anne-df/ige_deep_emulators/README.md

 python -m ipykernel install --user --name tunax_env
 ```

-You will also need to create a "data" folder to store the results obtained with the notebooks.
+You will also need to create "data" and "plots" folders to store the results obtained with the notebooks.